cjerdonek/molt/setup_long_description.rst

 `Mustache <http://mustache.github.com/>`_-based project templates.

-You can use Molt to decrease the amount of boilerplate code you need to write when starting any new project: the README, copyright notices, license info, logging configuration, option parsing, test harness, packaging information, ``.gitignore``, directory hierarchy, etc.
+You can use Molt to decrease the amount of boilerplate code you need to write when starting new projects: the README, copyright notices, license info, logging configuration, option parsing, test harness, packaging information, ``.gitignore``, directory hierarchy, etc.

 A minimal sample usage looks like--